drogatkin/Buzzbee/README.md

         .....
 	}

-Since it is required to be passed in a websocket endpoint, the service should be accessible from some  global variable.
+The service should be accessible from some  global variable, since it is required that the service to be passed to a websocket endpoint.
 A websocket endpoint looks like:

     @ServerEndpoint(value = "/notif/web", encoders = NotifEndPoint.WebEventEncoder.class)